Elite Player Perfomance Plan

 The exception to the standard rules will relate to national recruitment of players in Category 1 Academies in the Youth Development Phase.
 Where a player is offered a registration at an Academy outside the hour and half time distance rules, via national recruitment, the club must honour an extended registration which guarantees the player’s engagement with the club until he has completed his secondary education at U16 from the point at which he registers with the Academy.

-Time & Distance Rules
+Time and Distance Rules

 The current Rules and Regulations provide for time/distance Rules for the recruitment of Academy players.
 The modernised system will re-shape these Rules.
 The new Rules relating to time/distance recruitment will be introduced for the start of the 2012/13 season and the Rules relating to national recruitment in the Youth Development Phase will be introduced in two stages.